Blotch3D/Blotch3D/README.md

 to be split to several simpler examples\].

-All the provided projects are configured to build for the Microsoft Windows x64 platform.
-See below for other platforms.
+All the provided projects are configured to build for the Microsoft Windows x64 platform, or AnyCPU.
+See below for details on other platforms.

 Creating a new project
 ======================